 On September 1st.
 2018, A group of seven people on the move traveled on foot from Velika Kladusa, walking directly north into the Croatian interior.
 After walking for two days the group was moving through an area of rural/suburban woodland near to Karlovac and was spotted by a police patrol vehicle (white jeep) on a nearby road.
 Two officers jumped out of the car while the driver waited inside the vehicle.
-These two officers, dressed in black commando uniforms, shouted to the group to stop.
+These two officers, described as being dressed in “black commando uniforms”, shouted to the group to stop.
 The victims complied with this instruction and waited for the officers to reach them.

 The police told them to sit down and began to body-search them.
 The officers stole all their belongings, including bags, jackets, mobiles, money and power banks.
 They also removed all White Papers (Bosnian documents), which they did not return.
 The victims asked for permission to go back to Bosnia.